Finnish Level A1Laajuus (3 cr)

 Assessment methods and criteria

-Written and oral tests.
+Written and oral tests and assignments.

 Grade: pass/fail.